CalumForsterDev/2DmultiplayerWebgame/README.md

 Use an nginx server to serve files and let the server focus on broadcasting players data.

 TODO:

-	add objects to drop down to help other peopl up add voice chat
+	add voice chat
 	add a way to add your face